 Since the Amsterdam Treaty even intergovernmental conferences (IGCs), convened to revise the treaties, are increasingly characterised by multi-level political negotiations.
-These intergovernmental conferences include representatives of the EP regularly briefed by the negotiators who can give their views on all issues under discussion.
-The EP's views on the IGCs are increasingly important in shaping the European public opinion on these matters and therefore the inter-governmental negotiation process.
+These intergovernmental conferences include representatives of the EP regularly briefed by the negotiators who can give their views on all issues under

-27 In the terminology of Farrell and Héritier (2002), this fact supports the importance of the effects of an informal institution on the interaction between the EP and the ECB.
+&lt;sup>27 In the terminology of Farrell and Héritier (2002), this fact supports the importance of the effects of an informal institution on the interaction between the EP and the ECB.
 While these authors refer to empirical evidence indicating that such informal institutions have an important effect on interactions between the European Parliament, the European Commission and the Council of Ministers, I focus here on the importance of the effects of such informal institutions on interactions between the European Parliament and the European Central Bank (see Elgie 2000, for evidence).